 Vacation may be taken in a minimum of 30-minute increments and may not exceed a maximum of seven and a half (7.5) hours per day/37.5 hours per week for full time or average hours worked per day/week for part time.
 Requests for vacation should be made at least fourteen (14) days in advance.
 An employee’s vacation schedule will reflect, as nearly as possible, his/her/their personal preference for vacation time.
 However, no request for a vacation will be approved when the effect would be to leave RSA without adequate personnel to perform the required services during any working period.
 When the absence of several employees during the same period of time would jeopardize operations, the employee who first requested the time off will typically be given priority.
 If employees requested time off at approximately the same time, the employee with seniority will typically be given priority.

 Employees are encouraged to take their vacation in the calendar year of eligibility.
 However, employees may carry over to a new calendar year no more than 37.5 hours of vacation time as of December 30.
 Any additional hours over 37.5 will be lost, and the employee will not receive payment for these hours.

+49.3 Birthday Recognition Benefit

+RSA will grant full-time and part-time (20 or more hours per week) employees with five (5) * or more years of service an additional vacation day that must be used during the employee’s birth month or it will be forfeited.
+This benefit will be renewed annually.
+Employees who terminate from RSA prior to using this benefit will not be paid out for this day.

+*Years of service based on seniority date in payroll system and employee handbook.

 50 Sick Leave

 Paid sick leave is provided for the exclusive purpose of allowing employees to take time off for medical reasons.
 Acceptable medical reasons include the employee's own or a qualifying family member’s incapacitating or contagious illness or injury and necessary medical treatment or medically advised rest.
 Visits to doctors and dentists are also acceptable reasons for taking sick leave.
 Taking sick leave under false pretenses is a violation of trust that is subject to disciplinary action, up to and including termination.